 - Section 23.2 Anyone wishing to lodge a protest must transfer a protest fee of \$500 USD to Concacaf's bank account and submit confirmation of such transfer before expiry of the time limit for submitting the protest.
-Such confirmation must be e-mailed to the Concacaf General Secretariat at general.secretariat@concacaf.org and disciplinary@concacaf.org - Section 23.3 Unless otherwise stipulated in this article, protests must be submitted in writing to the Concacaf Match Commissioner within two hours of the match in question.
-In addition, the protest must be followed up immediately with a full written report, including a copy of the original protest, to be sent in writing to the Concacaf General Secretariat at general.secretariat@concacaf.org and disciplinary@concacaf.org.
-The protest must be sent within 24 hours of the end of the match, otherwise it will be disregarded.
+Such confirmation must be e-mailed to the Concacaf General Secretariat at general.secretariat@concacaf.org - Section 23.3 Unless otherwise stipulated in this article, protests must be submitted in writing to the Concacaf Match Commissioner within two hours of the match in question.
+In addition, the protest must be followed up immediately with a full written report, including a copy of the original protest, to be sent in writing to the Concacaf General Secretariat at general.secretariat@concacaf.org.
+The protest must be sentwithin 24 hours of the end of the match, otherwise it will be disregarded.